fission/examples/samples/nextjs-prefixpath/README.md

 We also handle multiple HTTP verbs from same route in this example.
 Please check `deploy/spec` directory for the Fission specs.

+For Specs releated commands, please refer [this doc](deploy/specs/README.md)

+This examples uses [entrypoint](app.js) which loads NextJs app as Fission function with routing capabilities.

 ## Deploy

 - Fission builder